12 Alternatives to Amazon For All Your Sustainable Shopping Goals

 The Wally Shop is excited about the #reusablesrevolution and we are too.

-We’re also excited that they’re able to offer competitively-priced and responsibly-made groceries sourced from bulk bins and farmers markets.
+We’re also excited that they’re able to offer competitively-priced and responsibly-made groceries sourced their own fully stocked warehouse in Austin, Texas.
+That means all your goodies are safe and sanitary!

-And we’re even more excited that they’ve recently expanded their delivery service from just New Hampshire to all over the USA.
+And we’re even more excited that they’ve recently expanded their delivery service from just their New York base to all over the continental USA.

 As one of our favorite alternatives to shopping on Amazon, The Wally Shop certainly had an ironic start: Amazon.